CorneliousJD/SUI-Startpage/README.md

 Note: this was forked for the purpose of triggering builds at dockerhub for an unRAID docker container template.
+I've also now started making slight modifications of this per request of users and some of my own findings as well.

 ## SUI
 *a startpage for your server and / or new tab page*